Nell Fortner: Indiana Fever

 On August 17, 1999, Fortner was named the first head coach and general manager of the expansion franchise Indiana Fever of the Women's National Basketball Association.
 However, as she was already committed to her post as the coach of the United States Olympic Team, she continued coaching Team USA through the 2000 Olympic Games.
 Assistant coach Anne Donovan served as interim head coach during the 2000 season before Fortner joined the Fever for the 2001 campaign.
 She lifted the upstart franchise during the 2002 season to a .500 record and a playoff win in the club's first post-season appearance.
 She resigned following the 2003 season.
 During her time in the WNBA, Fortner compiled a 42–56 record.

 Auburn

 On April 22, 2004, Nell Fortner was named the fifth head coach in Auburn Tigers women's basketball history.

 She replaced Joe Ciampi, who retired after his 25th season with a school-record 568 victories.
 Fortner was named the SEC Coach of the Year for the 2008–09 regular season, which saw her team start 20–0 before finishing 27–2 overall and 12–2 in the SEC to win the Southeastern Conference title.

 Georgia Tech

 In April 2019, Fortner was hired as the women's basketball coach at Georgia Tech.
 In 2021, the team made the program's second-ever Sweet Sixteen appearance in the NCAA Division I women's basketball tournament.
+Fortner went 110–75 at Georgia Tech before retiring in 2025.